AccuQuote life insurance review

 Compare other life insurance companies

 AccuQuote has been accredited with the Better Business Bureau since 2003, and holds an A+ rating for its customer service and interaction.
-Customers have awarded the site 1 out of 5 stars — though it’s worth noting this rating is based on five reviews.
+Customers have awarded the site 1 out of 5 stars — though it’s worth noting this rating is based on just four reviews.

-The BBB has recorded one complaint over the past three years, and it focused on the agency’s constant communication.
 Across other forums, customers appreciate the personalized service and the fact that the site compares policies from dozens of providers.
 But some have said the broker’s sales tactics can be aggressive.

 To get a quote, follow these steps: